How To Find A Couple’s Counselor

 Value Objectivity More Than Anecdotes

 At first glance, it seems like seeing a counselor who has been through your situation would offer the best advice for getting through it.
-However, their personal experiences are likely to be more of a hindrance than a help.
 This is because, having been in this situation, they acted out one role in a two-person play.
 If you or your partner is playing a similar role, the counselor may see themselves in that person, and the sessions will be skewed.

 This can be a difficult situation to avoid.
 Many people have experiences in common, and relationships are no exception.
 General things like frequent arguing or communication hiccups are things that almost everyone has to deal with, and it is okay to have these things in common.

 You are looking to avoid egregious situations that your counselor may have gone through - especially recently.
 If infidelity was an issue in a counselor's recent relationship, their still-fresh emotions could cloud their judgment when they go to advise you.
 Find a counselor with an aesthetic distance from your situation.

 Sometimes, during their education, a counselor may have studied specific situations in couple's counseling.
 If your counselor holds a Ph.D., for instance, their prior research experience may have been focused on the problem you and your partner are experiencing.
 Most couple's counselors will indeed have something to offer you in the way of help.
 However, specialized knowledge of your specific subject can only serve to help further you resolve the problem.

 Counselors with Master's degrees have often conducted research, as well.
 Most students that pursue post-graduate education work as research assistants at their respective schools.
 While this means they did not likely organize the study they were a part of, they still bring a unique experience to the table.
 If you ask your counselor about the projects they have participated in, they will be more than happy to fill you in.